Factual/open-dockerfiles/isc-dhcp/README.md

 If checking out from Github you can perform a sparse checkout of the repo by supplying a `GIT_PATH` environment variable.
 This will be the directory checked out from the Github repo.

-If you want to specify an interface besides `eth0` or in addition to `eth0` set the `INTERFACES` environmnet variable to all the interfaces you want the server to listen on.
-The `INTERFACES` variable should be a space separated list of interface names.
+If you want to specify an interface besides `eth0` set the `INTERFACE` environmnet variable to the interface you want the server to listen on and it will only listen on the given interface.
+Otherwise it will listen on all available interfaces.

 # Running
 ## Github checkout Example